ucdavis/cru-computing/collections/_peaks/docusign-documents.markdown

 ## My Stuff
 * Lists the person's documents.
 From there they can view them which will open up the DocuSign website.

+## What to do if the user didn't get their email
+* Have them check their junk mail and all that stuff.
+* Confirm the email for the person is what PEAKS is using.
+* Have them wait a week.
+Notifications will be sent out again after 1 week.
+* Have them log into docusign directly with their email and it should be there.
+* You can alway recreate the document, but the unsigned one will stay on the system, eventually it will show as declined or voided if they take no action on it.